 A smart programmer is not the one who fixes all the problems, but rather, the one who understands what the problems worth fixing are.
 When discussing quality software, everyone talks about unit tests and test-driven development, only a small piece of building good software.
 In this session, we'll explore validation and verification beyond software tests.

 Asking members of your team to spin up local copies of your Drupal application can result in all sorts of different solutions to the same problem.
 Some might spin up VMs, some might spin up their own combination of Docker Containers, and some might struggle with native solutions on their own machines.
-Adding common services and development tools such as xdebug, mailhog, or drush may pose additional problems, depending on the solution that was implemented.

 With all of the advances in DevOps, it is easy to focus on delivering more, faster, as our important measures of success.
 However, DevOps is as much about listening as it is about delivering.
 How do we know we are delivering the right things?
 How are we informing our customers of this work and getting their feedback effectively?

 Learn to change tires on a moving car!